-- If you are concerned about when to take your medication, drawing up a timetable and sticking it by the bed, on the kitchen wall, wherever it needs to be so that you can clearly see it and understand what you need to take and when can really work for some people. - Similarly, you can buy pill pots from the chemist where you have different slots for the different pills you need to take each day.
-You can set it up at the beginning of each day so that it has the right pills in for you to take each time. - 3.
+- If you are concerned about when to take your medication, drawing up a timetable and sticking it by the bed, on the kitchen wall, wherever it needs to be so that you can clearly see it and understand what you need to take and when can really work for some people. - 2.
+Similarly, you can buy pill pots from the chemist where you have different slots for the different pills you need to take each day.
+You can set it up at the beginning of each day so that it has the right pills in for you to take each time.
+There are pill post small enough for key rings, to enable carrying these with you if out and about. - 3.
 Saying "I must remember to..." stresses your mind and body.
 The best phrase to use is "How can I remember to...?"
 Your mind will not be stressed by the question "How can I remember...?" but it will be stressed by your use of the word "must".
 "Must" is a demanding word which stresses your mind and body because it implies that there will be life-threatening consequences if the demand you are making of yourself, or another, is not met.
 Dealing with the resultant stress reaction quite often means that you forget whatever it was you wanted to do distinctly unhelpful.